skylight-hq/skylight.digital/_blog_posts/federal_cio_digital_transformation_principles.md

 ...

-I've heard a lot of arguments that Federal CIOs aren't up the task of playing a leading role in transforming their agencies into digitally-powered organizations.
+I've heard a lot of arguments that federal CIOs aren't up the task of playing a leading role in transforming their agencies into digitally-powered organizations.
 Instead, what's really needed are completely new functional roles such as Chief Digital Officer or Chief Data Officer to lead the way.
 Personally, I don't *yet* subscribe to that theory of change, although many would point to examples such the UK's Government Digital Service as outside-of-the-CIO models to follow.

-I believe that Federal CIOs are up to the challenge.
+I believe that federal CIOs are up to the challenge.
 With the right leadership and the right approach, they can reinvent themselves &mdash; and their agencies &mdash; to succeed in today's digital age.